mattbishop/sql-event-store/README.md

 WHERE entity = 'game'
   AND entity_key = '2022 Classic'
   AND event IN ('game-started', 'game-finished');

+-- BEWARE the last event_id in this result set may not  be the last event for the entity instance, so it cannot be used to append
+-- an event.
+To find the last event for an entity, use this query:

+SELECT event_id FROM ledger
+WHERE entity = 'game'
+  AND entity_key = '2022 Classic'
+ORDER BY sequence DESC
+LIMIT 1;

 -- Catch up with events after a known event
 SELECT * FROM replay_events